Monthly ETF Commentary

 Harvest Travel & Leisure Income ETF

-TRVL struggled in the month of September, posting a disappointing decline for the month, even as broad stock markets gained:
+TRVL declined for the month, even as broad stock markets gained.
+Factor impacting sector included:

 -

-- While the consumer has been resilient, economic data has been a little mixed recently, and the looming US government shutdown, along with talk of mass layoffs has weighed on travel sentiment
+- Consumer resiliency, economic data has been mixed recently and very sparse due to the US government shutdown, along with benefits running out and talk of layoffs has all weighed on travel & leisure sentiment

 - Long-term travel demand remains supported by demographic trends despite potential economic headwinds.